aelkouhen/aelkouhen.github.io/_posts/iam/2026-01-14-iam-keycloak-phase-two-cockroachdb.md

 start-dev
 ```

-This command starts Keycloak exposed on the local port 8080 and creates an initial admin user with the username admin and password admin.
+This command starts Keycloak exposed on the local port `8080` and creates an initial admin user with the username `admin` and password `admin`.

 <img src="/assets/img/iam-p5-04.png" alt="Keycloak started with CockroachDB" style="width:100%">